jgscott/ECO394D/slides/05_data_exploration/05_data_exploration.md

 ========
 class: small-code

 Another good use of tables is to display _summary statistics_ of numerical variables.
-For example, here's how we'd use pipes to compute the average age by passsenger class:
+For example, here's how we'd use pipes to compute the average age by passenger class:

 ```r